joeyBerger/FretMaster/README.md

 ## Starting

-Download the provided .zip and run in Xcode.
+Download the provided .zip, install and run `carthage update --platform iOS` and run in Xcode.
 This app was primarily tested on an iPhone 11.

 ## Using the application